If you’re serious about reaching your full running potential, then you’re in the right place.

 - Set 3: Sprint for another 20 seconds at max speed.
 Rest for 10 seconds.

 - Set 4: Do as many squats as possible in 20 seconds.
 Rest for 10 seconds.

 - Set 5: Sprint as fast as you can for 20 seconds.
 Rest for 10 seconds.

 Rest for two minutes and repeat the whole circuit twice.

-Cross training is vital for runners because it can help prevent overuse injuries, such as Runner Knee, ITBS, shin splints, Stress Fractures, as well as lower back issues, hip, joint and knee pain.
+Cross training is vital for runners because it can help prevent overuse injuries such as runner’s knee, ITBS, shin splints, and stress fractures, as well as lower back issues, hip, joint and knee pain.

-It can also boost your speed, increase your stride length, improve your running form, and boost your overall fitness and health level.
+Cross training can also boost your speed, increase your stride length, improve your running form and boost your overall fitness and health level.

-Here are eight super-effective training methods to try out:
+Here are eight super-effective training methods to try:

-This type of training requires a fast and forceful recruitment of muscles fibers through high velocity, dynamic moves—key for building explosive power, both on and off the running field.
+This type of training requires a fast and forceful recruitment of muscles fibers through high velocity, dynamic moves.
+These are key for building explosive power both on and off the running field.